 - The white border on the arrowhead symbolizes the harmony between the black and white races, representing peace and unity among all people on the island.

-Usage and Significance of the Saint Lucian Flag
+Usage and significance of the Saint Lucian flag

 The flag of Saint Lucia is a source of national pride and is prominently displayed throughout the country.
 It flies over government buildings, schools, and is featured during national celebrations, particularly Independence Day on February 22nd.
 The flag plays a crucial role in fostering national identity and unity.
 In international contexts, such as diplomatic missions and sporting events, the flag represents Saint Lucia's sovereignty and cultural identity.
 The design's unique representation of the Pitons has made it one of the most recognizable flags in the Caribbean.

-Interesting Facts About Saint Lucia
+Interesting facts about Saint Lucia

 - Saint Lucia is the only country in the world named after a woman, Saint Lucy of Syracuse.